whisperdancer/AspNet.Identity.BLToolkit/README.md

 Notes:

 The default database that comes with VS 2013 templates uses Entity Framework and the database has a string key for the AspNetUsers table.
 Identity 2.0 allows for the ability to use any key type.
-This implemtation uses an <int> key type.
+This implemtation uses an int key type.

 To use a different key change the IdentyUser class.
-It now uses an int like this public class IdentityUser : IUser<int>
+It now uses an int like this: public class IdentityUser : IUser<int>

 For example, to use a string you would change the class to  public class IdentityUser : IUser<string> As <string> type is the default, you can just use this public class IdentityUser : IUser